Deadly Innocent Misinterpretation #50: Every time that the Federal Reserve Bank pays interest on excess reserves, they are subsidizing the banks.

 As per Mr. Werner, it is only when lending is done using newly-created money is it a ‘credit creation’.
 Apparently, if just lending with already-existing money, that’s totally different, that’s not extending credit, that’s not credit-creation, that’s ‘fronting’ someone money (or something like that).

 Which completely ignores the fact that when someone gives you cash out of their pocket for you to borrow, not only do you the borrower receive an asset, so does the lender—and THAT’S the expansion, that’s the creation (of credit).
 The lender receives a NEWLY-CREATED IOU that goes in the lender’s pocket.
-Even if there is no actual IOU written out and handed over—if it is just ‘fictitious’ and ‘imaginary’—rest assured, that IOU is a real and potent thing because it’s a damsel named Faith (hooking up with a stud called Creditworthiness).
+Even if there is no actual IOU written out and handed over—if it is just ‘fictitious’ and ‘imaginary’—rest assured, that IOU is a real, economically-potent thing (because it’s a damsel named Faith hooking up with a stud called Creditworthiness).

 The only difference is that, unlike a credit creation using already-existing money, a credit creation using newly-created dollars involves a middleman (an underwriter).
 Whether funded by newly-created money or not, it is that promise to pay back the money with interest, it’s that newly-created IOU, that ‘bond’—that you conjured up out of thin air—that makes ALL borrowing a credit creation.
 The added account receivable, that asset, that credit creation, is always happening with any bond issuance, with any borrowing—with any extension of credit.
 When you pay the money back (when you put the bond in the ‘shredder’), that is the destruction.
 Those bonds being newly-created and newly-destroyed expand and contract the balance sheets.
 This leveraging v. deleveraging is the ‘beating heart’ and understanding that allows you to feel the ‘pulse’ of the economy.